DataDog/documentation/content/en/account_management/rbac/_index.md

 ## Restrict access to dashboards and monitors

-Once you have RBAC roles set up, you can restrict access to dashboards and monitors by user role.
+Once you have RBAC roles set up, you can restrict access to dashboards, monitors and synthetic tests by user role.
 For more information, see the [Dashboard Permissions docs][8] and the [Monitors Permissions docs][9].

 ## Further Reading